Anomalous Wtb coupling effects in the weak radiative B-meson decay: Conclusions

 Considering other FCNC processes would increase the number of constraints but also bring new FCNC operators with their Wilson coefficients into the game, so long as the amplitudes undergo ultraviolet renormalization.
 Consequently, the analysis would become more and more involved.
 Effects of $\delta v_L$ and $v_R$ on $b\to s l^+ l^-$ have been discussed, e.g., in Refs.~\cite{Burdman:1999fw,Lee:2002bm}.
 These studies need to be updated in view of the recent measurements, and extended to the case of $g_L$ and $g_R$.
 The same refers to the $B\bar B$ mixing, for which (to our knowledge) no dedicated calculation has been performed to date.

 We would like to thank G.~Burdman, N. Castro and M.~Mangano for motivating remarks.
+We are grateful to Jure Drobnak, Svjetlana Fajfer and Jernej Kamenik for letting us know prior to their publication~\cite{Drobnak:2011aa} that contributions to $f_7^{g_L}$ in Eq.~(\ref{fgg}) from flavour-off-diagonal field renormalization were missing in the previous version of this article.
 This work has been supported in part by the Polish Ministry of Science and Higher Education as a research project N~N202~006334 (in years 2008-11), by the EU-RTN Programme, contract no.~MRTN--CT-2006-035482, FLAVIAnet, and by the Marie Curie Research Training Network HEPTOOLS, contract no.~MRTN-CT-2006-035505.